Comparing Our ProBLEN HGH Supplements With Others

 Their explanation about why their bottle does not state human growth hormone as an ingredient on the label is absolutely not true.
 Any amount of human growth hormone (or growth factors) that is used to make a homeopathic formula must be stated on the bottle.
 Their bottle doesn't have HGH or growth factors as ingredients on the label because it doesn't contain those ingredients!

 By the way, their product is not a true homeopathic product either.
-Homeopathic products must state all active and inactive ingredients on the label along with the potency/dilution of the ingredient, and it doesn't matter how much the ingredient has been diluted down to, it still must be listed on the label.
+Homeopathic products must state all ingredients on the label along with the amount of each ingredient in potencies.

 Our HGH Plus IGF-1 & IGF-2 product does contain human growth hormone and our bottle states "Human Growth Hormone" as an ingredient on the label and we give the proper potency of the ingredients.

-The truth is, the Sytropin product is only a dietary supplement and that is why it cannot contain any growth hormone.
+The truth is, the Sytropin product is only a dietary supplement and that is why it doesn't contain any growth hormone.

 Our HGH Plus IGF-1 & IGF-2 product is a true homeopathic product, it is considered an over-the-counter medicine by the FDA and so it is FDA registered with an NDC number.